Le Médecin malgré lui

 Le Médecin malgré lui ([lə medsɛ̃ malɡʁe lɥi]; "The doctor/physician in spite of himself") is a farce by Molière first presented in 1666 (published as a manuscript in early 1667) at le théâtre du Palais-Royal by la Troupe du Roi.
 The play is one of several plays by Molière to center on Sganarelle, a character that Molière himself portrayed, and is a comedic satire of 17th century French medicine.
 The music composed by Marc-Antoine Charpentier is lost.

+The play initially focuses on Sganarelle, an impoverished woodcutter (logger, timber cutter) who is both alcoholic and gluttonous.
+He spends his meager income on food and drink for himself.
+One day, he beats his wife during an argument between them.
+In revenge, the wife convinces the servants of a wealthy man that Sganarelle is an eccentric physician who needs beatings to admit his identity and work.

+The initially unwilling Sganarelle is forced to pretend to be an educated physician.
+He is tasked with curing Lucinde, the wealthy man's daughter who is supposedly suffering from muteness.
+The patient is actually faking her illness to avoid an arranged marriage.